scottoffen/pipeforge/CONTRIBUTING.md

 # Feature Requests

 Got an idea on how to make PipeForge better?
 Start or join a conversation in our [community discussions](https://github.com/scottoffen/PipeForge/discussions) and suggest your change there. **Do not open an issue on GitHub until** you have collected positive feedback about the change.
 Where it comes to improvements, we want to ensure we are focused on solving problems, not attacking symptoms, while remaining focused on our guiding principles: fast, unopinionated, and minimalist.
 In a word: simple.

-That being said, PipeForge is designed to make it easy to add middleware at different places in the server and request/response pipeline.
-You can also create your own implementations of the different interfaces and inject them.
-All told, that makes it easy to take your functionality and put it in a package that can be used by others as an add-on or plugin to the core PipeForge library, rather than in the core library, if that makes more sense.

 If it is decided that your idea would be a good inclusion to the core PipeForge project, create a feature request issue based on the outcome of the community discussion.